mmbc2008/CreditCard/README.md

-This is the project fromg roup 47.
+This is the project from group 47.